Keyboard shortcuts

 • Rear Tires - 11 x 7.10-5

-2. All teams must use the following compounds of slick tires:
+2. Go-Karts must use the following compounds of slick tires:

 • Hoosier R60B

-3. All teams must have the Wheel or Wheel Hub mounted to the chassis with a Castle Nut and Cotter Pin or with a Locking Nut and Safety Wire.
+3. Go-Karts must have the Front Wheels or Wheel Hubs mounted to the spindle with a Castle Nut and Cotter Pin or with a Locking Nut and Safety Wire.
+(Refer to the wiki for examples.)

 Brakes